Buying Time: Latency Racing vs. Bidding in Transaction Ordering: Analysis of with 2 Players

-Next, assume investment in latency happens before players learn their valuations but after learning their valuation they can use the bidding technology to improve the score.
+We now analyze the model where both latency and bidding are allowed but the latency is ex-ante.
+That is, investment in latency happens before players learn their valuations but after learning their valuation players can use bidding to improve the transaction score.

-We consider a version where players learn the other players' investment decisions before bidding.
-This is a reasonable assumption if we assume that players play a game repeatedly and observe latency levels of each other.
+We consider a version where players learn the other players' latency investment decisions before bidding.
+This models the fact that players will typically play the game repeatedly and can therefore observe latency levels of each other.

 In the following let $x=(x_1,x_2)$ be the latency investment levels chosen by the two bidders and let $\Delta:=t_2(x_2)-t_1(x_1)$ be the corresponding difference in latency.
 W.l.o.g. assume $\Delta\geq0$.
 First, we consider the case that $\Delta=0$: